joostkremers/ebib/docs/ebib-manual.md

 If you want to create a `.bib` file from a larger database that only contains the references of a particular paper, you can use a dependent database.
-A dependent database, as the name suggests, depends on another, real database that is called it “main” database.
+A dependent database, as the name suggests, depends on another, real database that is called its main database.
 The dependent database can only contain entries that also exist in its main database and all the data of the entries is shared by both databases.
 If you edit an entry in the dependent database, the edit shows up in the main one as well, and vice versa.

+Furthermore, if you have a text buffer that’s associated with a dependent database, inserting an entry with `M-x ebib-insert-citation` offers all entries of the main database for completion, not just the ones that are already in the dependent database.
+If you select an entry that is not in the dependent database yet, it is added to it.
+This way, creating a separate database for a paper is easy: just create a dependent database and associate it with the relevant text buffer.
+Then insert citation commands as usual.

 You can create a dependent database with the key sequence `M c` in the database that you want to be its main database.
 Ebib asks you for a file name and then creates a new empty database.

-You can add entries to the dependent with the key sequence `M a` in the main database.
-In the dependent database, you can add new entries in the normal way with the key `a`, but instead of creating a new entry, this command asks for an entry from the main database which is then added to the dependent.
+Adding new entries to a dependent database can be done as described, by inserting citations in a text buffer.
+It’s also possible to add entries in the usual way, i.e., by pressing `a` in Ebib’s index buffer.
+If you do this in a dependent database, instead of creating a new entry, you are prompted for an entry from the main database to add to the dependent one.

+A database can serve as the main database for more than one dependent databases, but the reverse is not possible: each dependent database can only have one main database.

 If you save a dependent database, it is saved as a normal, standalone `.bib` file that can be used with `biblatex` or BibTeX.
-When you reopen the file in Ebib, a special comment at the top of the file makes sure that Ebib recognises it as a dependent database and loads the main database as well if necessary.
+When you reopen the file in Ebib, a special comment at the top of the file makes sure that Ebib recognises it as a dependent database and loads the main database as well, if necessary.
 Note that when Ebib opens a dependent database, it only reads the entry keys from the `.bib` file.
 The data of each entry is taken from the main database.
 This means that if you edit a dependent database’s `.bib` file outside of Ebib, the changes you make are ignored when you open the file in Ebib.

-If you have a text buffer that’s associated with a dependent database, you can insert entries in the normal way with `M-x ebib-insert-citation`, but instead of offering only the entries in the associated (dependent) database, Emacs will offer all entries of the main database for completion.
-If you select an entry that is not in the dependent database yet, it is added to it.

 # Cross-referencing